 Emerging research suggests that the role of the mucus plug is complex.
 The body’s ability to create a healthy mucus plug may even predict pregnancy outcomes.

 Sometimes, the plug falls out all at once.
 A person may notice a large glob of mucus and blood.
-The plug can also come out in pieces over time, so the individual might see a small and periodic trickle of mucus and blood, or perhaps not even notice the change at all.
+The plug can also come out in pieces over time, so the individual might see a small and periodic discharge of mucus and blood, or perhaps not even notice the change at all.

 Some people only lose their mucus plug after labor has begun.
 Others experience labor a few hours after the mucus plug falls out, while some wait days or even weeks.